loominatrx/sigma/README.md

 *Have you been wondering how much sigma you are as a person?
 Worry no more!
 Introducing... the ultra based sigma-o-meter game!*

+> [!WARNING]
+> This game is made only for comedic purposes, do not take it seriously.

 ## Key Features

 - No RNG involved!